Workplace Illness, Injury & Accommodations

 In 2013, Ontario celebrated 100 years since Sir William R. Meredith tabled his report on workers’ compensation systems with recommendations in the legislature, outlining the principles on which our system of workers’ compensation is still based today.

-Workplaces should be as safe as possible; no worker will ever be killed, injured, or made ill on the job.
+Workplaces should be as safe as possible; no worker should ever be killed, injured, or made ill on the job.
 It is also important that workers who do experience workplace injury or illness are fairly compensated, receive appropriate medical care and are supported in returning to work with any necessary accommodations.
 In Ontario, this happens through the Workplace Safety and Insurance Board (WSIB).

 When you follow all of the processes for WSIB reporting, employers are held accountable, which helps make our workplaces safer.
 Reporting exposures alerts the system to claims that may come up in the future.
 Reporting workplace accidents and occupational illnesses helps ensure the hazards that caused those injuries and illnesses are addressed or eliminated.
 And making sure that workers receive the compensation to which they are entitled motivates employers to save money by preventing these incidents in the first place.